perezjac001/Jakesh/peepofinterest.md

 Charles Babbage was the first person to invent the computer.
 In his time, computer was the job title of a human mathmatician.
 Being human, these "computers" made mistakes.
 Charles had the brilliant idea to make a machine that could calculate problems effortlessly.
 Unfortunately, this idea never became reality until a century later.
 #### Jospeh Marie Charles
 Jospeh Marie Charles (AKA Jacquard) was a french weaver and merchant.
 He is know for inventing the Jacquard Loom, a device that revolutionized technology.
 The Jacquard Loom was the first programmable loom, and it led to the creation of other programmable machines.
 In a way, this carved the path for the invention of computers.
+#### Herman Hollerith
+Herman Hollerith was a professor of mechanical engineering at MIT.
+He is most know for creating a machine that would read numbers punched into a card and decipher it into information.
+This was considered an advancement in cryptography, as it allowed information to be encrypted and stored efficiently for its time.

 ## Digital Video & Audio
 #### Eadweard Muybridge